Guidefinancemonth closeFinOps

 4. There is no journal-entry primitive

 Even if you have the data, there is no clean way to post it.
 Most teams end up with a single monthly JE that books AI spend to a single GL account.
-Allocation by customer, feature, or cost center does not exist on the books — it lives in a spreadsheet that gets emailed around.
-That breaks every downstream process: gross margin per customer, contribution margin per feature, board reporting, AI gross margin reporting, and any audit attestation that looks for documented allocation methodology.
+Allocation by customer, feature, or cost center does not exist on the books - it lives in a spreadsheet that gets emailed around.
+That breaks every downstream process: gross margin per customer, contribution margin per feature, board reporting, and any audit attestation that looks for documented allocation methodology.

 The four-step AI month close

 The pattern that solves this looks like the cloud-cost close pattern, adapted for AI's request-level reality.
 Four steps, run on a fixed cadence in the first business week of each month.
+Each step has a gate, and a failed gate sends work backwards into instrumentation rather than forwards into the close.

 Step 1: Reconcile